jonathanlindahl/urlshort/README.md

 # urlshort
-Java (spring) backend for shortening urls
+Java (spring) backend for shortening urls by redirecting.
+Caches on redirect using Redis for improved performance.

 # Prerequisites
 - Java 21